spacetelescope/mirage/docs/install.rst

     pip install .

 .. tip::
     For the python 3.6 case, most packages are installed via conda.
 For `webbpsf <https://webbpsf.readthedocs.io/en/latest/installation.html#requirements-installation>`_, this means the data files will be downloaded and installed with the software itself.
 No manual installation of the data files is necessary.
-For the python 3.8 case most packages, including webbpsf, are installed via pip (astroconda does not yet support python 3.8).
+For the python 3.7 and 3.8 cases most packages, including webbpsf, are installed via pip (astroconda does not yet support python 3.8).
 In this case you must `manually download the collection of webbpsf data files <https://webbpsf.readthedocs.io/en/latest/installation.html#installing-the-required-data-files>`_.

 .. _osx1014: